huijing/slides/69-view-source-2019/README.md

 *For View Source 2019.
 This is a sort-of transcript plus my notes for the talk.*

+Hello, everyone!
+It's really great to be back in Amsterdam again without the heat wave.
+But honestly, even if the weather was the worst it ever could be, I'd still be here in a heartbeat to be with all of you.
+My name is Hui Jing and today I'd like go through some of the newer CSS layout techniques, but with the help of DevTools.

+I don't know about you, but I used to think of DevTools as something you'd invoke when things went wrong.
+A debugging tool, if you may.
+But over the past 2 years, the Firefox DevTools has transformed into much more than that.
+Because I'd used Nightly as my main browser, I sort of experienced this first-hand as an end-user.

 ## Content-based sizing, letting the browser decide

 - the concept of automatic sizing has always existed